-- Assist Middlesex County with implementing recommendations of the Pedestrian and Bicycle MasterPlan currently in development. - Identify and implement a shared mobility pilot project (car share, discounted taxi/ride hailing fortransportation disadvantaged populations. - Assist in the development, launch, and promotion of a "Getting Around Middlesex" website includingGIS based trip planning and information on public transit and shared use services. - Educate municipalities and assist them in adopting Complete Streets policies.
+- Assist Middlesex County with implementing recommendations of the Pedestrian and Bicycle Master Plan currently in development. - Identify and implement a shared mobility pilot project (car share, discounted taxi/ride hailing for transportation disadvantaged populations. - Assist in the development, launch, and promotion of a "Getting Around Middlesex" website including GIS based trip planning and information on public transit and shared use services. - Educate municipalities and assist them in adopting Complete Streets policies.

-KMM is a member of the TAC for the development of the Middlesex County "Forward Together Plan" (aka Regional Coordinated Human Services Plan.)
-With recommendations expected in June, 2022, it is early to identify specific projects with which KMM may be involved.
+KMM is a member of the TAC for the development of the Middlesex County "Forward Together Plan" (CHSTP).
+With recommendations expected in June 2022, it is early to identify specific projects with which KMM may be involved.
 Early TAC conversations indicate that communication and coordination among providers may need to be stepped up.
 Additionally, there is an apparent need for communication at the grass roots level as many of those in need of services may be unaware of what is available or may not have the tools to access those services.

-KMM is skilled in all facets of communication and, with guidance from Middlesex County, could beinstrumental in developing, implementing, and supporting appropriate communications tools.
+KMM is skilled in all facets of communication and, with guidance from Middlesex County, could be instrumental in developing, implementing, and supporting appropriate communications tools.

-KMM's participation in Healthier Middlesex addresses Together North Jersey Plan Focus Area 12"Improve health outcomes for our region's residents."
+KMM's participation in Healthier Middlesex addresses Together North Jersey Plan Focus Area 12 "Improve health outcomes for our region's residents."
 Our support of the East Coast Greenway addresses Together North Jersey Plan Focus Area 13.2 "Expand programs to preserve parks, open space, natural lands, and agricultural lands permanently."
-KMM is ready to assist Middlesex County in the implementation of the Regional Coordinated Human Services Plan.
+KMM is ready to assist Middlesex County in the implementation of the CHSTP.

-• Assist Middlesex County with implementing recommendations of the Pedestrian and Bicycle Master Plan.

-• Assist with the implementation of the Middlesex County "Forward Together" CoordinatedHuman Services Transportation Plan by developing, implementing, and supporting appropriate communications tools for providers and clients.

-• Educate municipalities about complete streets and assist them in adopting complete streetspolicies.

-• Support the Transportation component of the Middlesex County 2040 plan with activitiessuch as:
+- Assist Middlesex County with implementing recommendations of the Pedestrian and Bicycle Master Plan. - Assist with the implementation of the Middlesex County "Forward Together" CHSTP by developing, implementing, and supporting appropriate communications tools for providers and clients. - Educate municipalities about complete streets and assist them in adopting complete streets policies. - Support the Transportation component of the Middlesex County 2040 plan with activities such as:

-Identify and implement a shared mobility pilot project (car share, discounted taxi/ridehailing) for transportation disadvantaged populations.
-Assist in the development, launch, and promotion of a "Getting Around Middlesex" websiteincluding GIS based trip planning and information on public transit and shared use services.
+Identify and implement a shared mobility pilot project (car share, discounted taxi/ride hailing) for transportation disadvantaged populations.

+Assist in the development, launch, and promotion of a "Getting Around Middlesex" website including GIS based trip planning and information on public transit and shared use services.